telerik/winforms-docs/forms-and-dialogs/form/accessing-radform-elements.md

 {{endregion}}

->note The visual appearance of the border and also for the whole RadForm control can be designed in the Visual Style Builder.
+>tip The visual appearance of the border and also for the whole RadForm control can be designed in the Visual Style Builder.
 >